| Shropshire Union CanalShropshire Union Canal History

 beside the Jolly Tar pub and immediately before the junction is a short narrow stretch where a building once

+straddled the canal.
 North west of Barbridge there are a number of features to look out for on the canal.
 At

 Bunbury Wharf a number of old stables still stand alongside a staircase of locks.
 An old building, now a